KRSNA (rapper): 2006-2011: Career beginnings and "Kaisa Mera Desh"

+2016-2021: Comeback and further successes

-After a 2-year hiatus, Kaul made his return in 2016 with his Hindi release "Vyanjan".
+After a two-year hiatus, Kaul made his return in 2016 with his Hindi release "Vyanjan".
 Following the success of the song, he signed to the artist management agency DNH Artists (now Kalamkaar) in 2017 and became a partner in 2018, with the likes of Ankit Khanna and Raftaar.

 In 2020, Kaul accused the IPL and Disney+ Hotstar of permitting the plagiarism of his 2017 song "Dekh Kaun Aaya Wapas" when creating the 2020 IPL anthem "Ayenge Hum Wapas", an allegation which was dismissed by composer Pranav Ajayrao Malpe.
-Kaul responded by stating that "his team[...], will take the legal route and approach Disney+ Hotstar, which commissioned the song".
+Kaul responded by stating that "his team[...], will take the legal route and approach Disney+Hotstar, which commissioned the song".

 In the month of January 2021, Kaul was featured on American rapper Hi-Rez's song "Crossroads" along with Royce da 5'9".
 Later in July, another collaboration with Hi-Rez was released, titled "Playground" which also featured former Slaughterhouse member, KXNG Crooked.
 His collaboration in Hi-Rez's song "Overdrive", was released in November 2021, featuring A-F-R-O, Joell Ortiz, Bizzy Bone, Tech N9ne and Twista.
 The music videos were released on Hi-Rez's YouTube channel.
-In 2022, he featured on Karan Aujla's song "Ykwim".
+In the same year, Kaul also released his sophomore studio album Still Here, which was his first album released through Kalamkaar Records, the artist agency he had joined 3 years back.